 (Image source: Lincoln Financial Group.)

 At a time of increased investment in digital technology, Lincoln Financial Group’s (Radnor, Pa.) leadership decided to improve its processes for reporting and measuring the success of its digital initiatives.
-Over the course of a 24-month project, the company designed a process and metrics that have resulted in roughly $50 million in net benefits through optimization, resulting in the ability to self-fund its digital program.
+Over the course of a 24-month project, the company designed a processes and metrics that have resulted in roughly $50 million in net benefits through optimization, resulting in the ability to self-fund its digital program.
 LFG’s success was recognized by Aite-Novarica Group’s Impact Award.

 “Many insurers struggle to measure the value their technological investment creates or articulate the benefits of new technology in hard dollar terms, so it’s commendable that Lincoln Financial has developed a systematic approach to facilitate that process,” comments Matthew Josefowicz, Head of Research Councils, Aite-Novarica Group.

 It’s not only insurers that struggle to quantify the value of IT projects, according to Michelle DeCarlo, SVP Technology Enterprise Delivery Practices, Lincoln Financial, who has held technology leadership roles at Capital One, JP Morgan Chase and AT&T. “While everyone sees this as an issue, it’s hard to get on top of it,” she says.
 “It requires discipline and engagement through various stakeholders—not just the delivery teams.
 And it has to be holistic solution driven by sound methodology.”

 DeCarlo led the project with sponsorship from Lincoln Financial’s CIO Ken Solon, with further support from CEO Dennis Glass, according to DeCarlo.
 The project united professionals from the company’s digital strategy and value management team, along with its finance team.
 The project team consisted of a total of 16 people.